 - Let's head on to Azure to access the Application ID and the Tenant ID.
 So, right in the documentation, we have the link to access the Azure Portal, click on the link and you'll have access to Azure Portal.
-So, once I access Azure
+So, once I access Azure through

-through the link from the documentation, it takes me right into the bot that I've just created.
+the link from the documentation, it takes me right into the bot that I've just created.
 Click on the particular service, and over here you get access to the Application ID and the Tenant ID.
-Copy the Application ID from
+Copy the Application ID from Azure,

-a platform, Web, and paste the Redirect URL over here.
+Web, and paste the Redirect URL over here.
 And make sure you enable ID tokens after pasting the Redirect URL.

 - The Redirect URL is required for authentication between the Teams app and the Bot.
 So, once you have provided all this information, click on Configure.
-Now, once the Redirect URL is added, we need to configure the permissions for
+Now, once the Redirect URL is added, we need to configure the permissions for the

-the bot.
+bot.
 How do we do that?
 So, right into Azure, I have access to API permissions.
 I click on that.
 And I'm gonna click on Add permission.
 Once I've done that, I click on Microsoft Graph.
 I click on Delegate permission.
-And over
+And over here,

-here, I'm just gonna click on Open ID.
+I'm just gonna click on Open ID.
 This step is to allow ServiceDesk Plus to access Microsoft's Identity Platform API so that we fetch basic information about the users and to update the Microsoft users information into ServiceDesk

 database.
 So, after enabling this particular option, I click on Add permissions.

 - Now that we have configured the API permissions in Azure, we have to copy the Endpoint URL from ServiceDesk Plus and update the same into Microsoft Teams.
 So, I copy the Bot Endpoint, and I'm going to access Microsoft Teams.
-So,
+So, all

-all the configuration that we are performing in Teams is right underneath the ServiceDesk Plus Bot, all right?
+the configuration that we are performing in Teams is right underneath the ServiceDesk Plus Bot, all right?
 So, all you have to do is just paste the Bot Endpoint that you have configured from ServiceDesk Plus.
 Now, the Bot Endpoint

 is being updated.
 Now that we have integrated ServiceDesk Plus with Teams and have registered the Bot with Microsoft, we are now going to configure the Request Tab view in Microsoft Teams.
 Let's take a look at what is required